nus-cs2030s/2324-s2/docs/24-erasure.md

 String str = pairArray[0].getFirst();
 ```

 The example above shows why generics and arrays don't mix well together.
 An array is what is called _reifiable_ type -- a type where full type information is available during run-time.
-It is because Java array is reifiable that the Java run-time can check what we store into the array matches the type of the array and throw an `ArrayStoreException` at us if there is a mismatch.
+It is because the Java array is reifiable that the Java run-time can check what we store into the array matches the type of the array and throw an `ArrayStoreException` at us if there is a mismatch.
 Java generics, however, is not reifiable due to type erasure.
 Java designers have decided not to mix the two.

 The hypothetical code above actually is not a valid Java syntax.
 We can't compile this line:
 ```Java